 2.1 Sample collection

 Three different aerosol samples were selected for use in this study.
 These samples were collected from site A (Tudor Hill, Bermuda; 194 hour collection period); site B (Heraklion, Crete; 24 h collection period); and site C (Tel-Shikmona, Israel; 24 h collection period).
 Each aerosol sample was collected onto a Whatman 41 cellulose filter (20 x 25 cm) fitted to a high volume sampler.
+Prior to deployment, all filters were placed in an “in house” designed, pre-cleaned holding tray made from high density polyethylene onto which acid washed polypropylene meshes were glued with epoxy resin.
+Each filter was placed in a separate layer of the holding tray using acid washed plastic tweezers and then soaked in 0.6 M hydrochloric acid (Analytical reagent grade, Fisher Scientific) for 1 h and then in 0.1 M hydrochloric acid (Trace analysis grade, Fisher Scientific) for 1 h.
+Between each acid bath soak, filters were rinsed with a copious volume of HPW, soaked for 15 min in a UHP de-ionised water bath and then given a final HPW rinse.
+The filters were then left to dry overnight and placed in re-sealable plastic and transported to the sampling sites unfrozen.
+All collected aerosol samples were stored frozen until use.
 Further information of the adopted sampling protocols is provided [4, 13].
 The entire filter paper from site A was available for this work whereas only a quarter of one filter was available from sites B and C.

 2.2 Reagents